-Republican In Name Only (RINO) is a disparaging term that refers to a Republican candidate whose political views are seen as insufficiently conforming to the party line.
+Republican In Name Only — or RINO, for short — is a disparaging term that refers to a Republican candidate whose political views are seen as insufficiently conforming to the party line.

-The phrase, without the RINO acronym, became first popularized during the Theodore Roosevelt presidency, as he was often labeled a “Republican in name only” by both critics and proponents, as his trust-busting policies were at odds with long-standing Republican Party ideologies.
+The phrase became first popularized during the Theodore Roosevelt presidency, as he was often labeled a “Republican in name only” by both critics and proponents, as his trust-busting policies were at odds with long-standing Republican Party ideologies.

-By 1992, the acronym “RINO” had shown up in print, with an article in the New Hampshire Union Leader, written by John Distaso, being cited as the first instance of RINO in print.
+In 1992, the RINO acronym had shown up in print, with an article in the New Hampshire Union Leader, written by John Distaso, being cited as the first instance of the term in print:

 “The Republicans were moving out and the Democrats and ‘RINOS’ (Republicans In Name Only) were moving in.”

 The use of the term arose as polarization increased in the political parties.

 The term as a reaction to Bill Clinton

 Prior to the 1992 election of Bill Clinton as president, the Democratic and Republican parties had been in a long process of realignment where conservative Democrats and liberal Republicans were quite common.